HoMuChen/opp-bloom/README.md

 set.Add([]byte(`another key`))
 ```

-`Contain` function return if a key is in the set
+`Contain` function return if a key is in the set.

-if true, the key must be in the set
+if true, the key must be in the set.

-if false, the key might not in the set
+if false, the key might not in the set.
 ```go
 setContain([]byte(`some key`)) //true
 setContain([]byte(`another key`)) //false